huggingface/blog/mms_adapters.md

      'sampling_rate': 48000}
 ```

-Great, we can see that the audio file has automatically been loaded.
-This is thanks to the new [`"Audio"` feature](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=audio#datasets.Audio) introduced in `datasets == 4.13.3`, which loads and resamples audio files on-the-fly upon calling.

 In the example above we can see that the audio data is loaded with a sampling rate of 48kHz whereas 16kHz are expected by the model.
 We can set the audio feature to the correct sampling rate by making use of [`cast_column`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=cast_column#datasets.DatasetDict.cast_column):